top of page

 Rule 7 - If they were wrong and you were right, don’t gloat in your victory.
 Even though they were wrong, apologize and tell them you understand why they got so upset.

-If your objective is to win,
+If your objective is to win,you have already lost.

 In handling irate people, the objective is not about who is winning or losing, who is right or wrong.
 The objective is to understand.
 Stephen Covey once wrote, “Seek first to understand, before trying to be understood.”
 I feel these words possess the solution to dealing with the irate.